nebulaa44/5deam/README.md

 ```

 The level string can then be added manually to the levels.txt file. **Automatic saving to levels.txt will be added soon(TM)**

+The levels.txt file also **must** be saved in the Windows-1252 encoding, or else the walkable wooden block will fail to render.